 And love yourself always.

 P.S.
-Healthy Body Hacks (listed on The Good Life page) expands on some of these triggers and focuses on healthy changes that can be made in minutes.
+Healthy Body Hacks (listed on Books at Home page) expands on some of these triggers and focuses on healthy changes that can be made in minutes.